Want to contribute content and have it seen by thousands of coaches? Contact us if you are interested in contributing content.

 You tell your quarterback the play, “38 Sweep” they break the huddle and get down and all of a sudden the defense lineups up with 3 defenders ready to blow the sweep up….now what do you do?
 Do you call the play and hope it works anyway?
 No!
 You should be able to have a check call (audible) to change to a play that can give your offense the advantage.
 Do not pick plays just to run them, call plays that will give your offense the best chance for success.
 Look to where you have the numbers and flanking advantages over the defense.
-Play your plays based on our the defense is aligning to your formation.
+Call your plays based on how the defense is aligning to your formation.
 Keep this in mind- many youth football defenses do not get into a huddle.
 So how they are lined up before the offense comes out of the huddle, is most likely how they will line up to your offense.
 So look at the defense alignment and call a play that can give your offense the advantage.

-The no huddle offense is tremendously underrated and under used in youth football.
+The no huddle offense is tremendously underrated and under utilized in youth football.
 Do not be afraid to try some no huddle, it will give the defense fits.
 It will allow you to call the right play vs the defensive alignment you are seeing.